LoveDoLove/cloudflare-smart-tools/cf-smart-cdn-workers/design.md

 ## Architecture Overview
 - Cloudflare Worker receives requests on a Cloudflare domain.
-- Worker extracts the request path and looks up the target URL in the `ROUTES_KV` namespace.
+- Worker extracts the request path and looks up the target URL in the `DOMAIN_ROUTER_KV` namespace.
 - If a target is found, the Worker proxies the request to the external domain, preserving method, headers, and body.
 - If not found, returns a clear error message.